Don Edward Beck: Consulting career

 Beck made more than 36 trips to South Africa between 1981 and 1988.
 On May 3, 1995, both houses of the Texas State Legislature (Beck's home state) adopted a resolution (S.R.
 No. 901) presented by the President of the Texas Senate which commends Beck "for his invaluable contributions toward the peaceful creation of a democratic South Africa."

-Beck has worked with the Denton Police Department, the Texas Department of Human Services, and the cities of Plano, Grapevine, and Colleyville.
+Beck worked with the Denton Police Department, the Texas Department of Human Services, and the cities of Plano, Grapevine, and Colleyville.
 He has also consulted for companies including Southwest Airlines and Whole Foods.
 He worked with the Dallas Cowboys and the South African Springboks rugby team.
 He also wrote a "Sports Values" column in The Dallas Morning News in 1997–98.

+Death

+Beck died in Denton, Texas on May 24, 2022, at the age of 85.